Introduction to geospatial technology: A beginner's guide

 The first step involves collecting data.
 This can be done through various means, including satellite imagery, aerial photography (such as using drones), GPS devices, and ground surveys.
 Each method provides different types of data, and the combination of these sources enhances the accuracy and richness of geospatial information.

 After analysis, the results are visualized in Birdi or other geospatial software.
 Visualization is a crucial aspect of geospatial technology as it makes complex spatial data accessible and understandable to a wide audience.
-This visual representation aids in decision-making processes.
+When spatial insights are clearly visualized, teams can align faster, reduce miscommunication, and make confident decisions based on a shared understanding of the data.

 —